Conengmo/battle_map_tv/README.md

 There are two text boxes to enter the dimensions of your secondary screen in milimeters.
 This is needed to display a grid overlay and autoscale the image to 1 inch.

+You can drag the image to pan and zoom with your mouse scroll wheel or with the slider in the GM window.

 Close the application by closing both windows.